holocm/holo-attic/CONTRIBUTING.md

 Branches
 --------

-Starting with version 0.3, Holo adopts a branching model within which the `stable` branch is the current stable release, and development for the next stable release happens on the `master` branch.
+Within Holo's branching model the `stable` branch is the current stable release, and development for the next stable release happens on the `master` branch.
 Therefore, users can always compile the `stable` branch to get the latest bugfixes, without fear of unexpected instability.

 Bugfixes should be developed on the `stable` branch, since forward-merging to the development branch is always easier than cherry-picking back into the